Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 This error is a false flag, as proven by this article from [W3Schools](https://www.w3schools.com/cssref/css_pr_scale.php) explaining how to use the scale property and providing "%" as a valid input, also stating that:

 ```
-Note: An alternative technique to scale an element is to use CSS transform property with CSS scale() function.
+Note: An alternative technique to scale an element is to use CSS transform property with the CSS scale() function.
 The CSS scale property, as explained on this webpage, is arguably a simpler and more direct way to scale an element.
 ```